-Diplomatic relations between Bhutan and the United Arab Emirates (UAE) was established on13 September 2012.
+Diplomatic relations between Bhutan and the United Arab Emirates (UAE) were established on 13 September 2012.

 The Royal Bhutanese Embassy in Kuwait is accredited to the UAE and the UAE Embassy in Delhi is accredited to Bhutan.
 H.E.
-Mr. Chitem Tenzin is the current Ambassador-designate of Bhutan to the UAE, and H.E.
-Dr. Ahmed Abdul Rahman Al-Banna is the Ambassador of UAE to Bhutan.
+Mr. Chitem Tenzin is the current non-resident Ambassador of Bhutan to the UAE, and H.E.
+Dr. Ahmed Abdul Rahman Al-Banna is the non-resident Ambassador of UAE to Bhutan.

 The Governments of Bhutan and UAE maintain cordial relations through regular contacts between the Ambassadors of the respective countries based in New Delhi and in Kuwait.